About HSPT Test

 1. Cognitive Skills:

-- Verbal Skills: Your skills in responding to tasks involving reasoning and usage of correct words will be put to test by HSPT.
-You will need to demonstrate your proficiency in reading and language in order to exhibit a high level of verbal skills.
+- Verbal Skills: Your skills in responding to tasks involving reasoning and usage of correct words will be put to test here.
+You will need to demonstrate your proficiency in Reading and Language in order to exhibit a high level of verbal skills.

-- Quantitative Skills: HSPT will test your skills in solving problems based on numbers and quantities by using your reasoning skills.
+- Quantitative Skills: This section will test your skills in solving problems based on numbers and quantities by using your reasoning skills.
 The test content used for testing your quantitative skills will be from mathematics, sciences and numbers.

 2. Basic Skills:

-- Reading: Your skills in understanding ideas and interpreting meanings of words will be assessed by HSPT.
+- Reading: Your skills in understanding ideas and interpreting meanings of words will be assessed.
 You will have to exhibit the abilities to identify the central idea and draw logical conclusions based on the central idea in order to achieve high reading skills score.

 - Language: You will be assessed for your knowledge of grammar, spelling, usage, capitalization and punctuation and your skills in utilizing this knowledge for writing.